smolijar/protocat/website/docs/wiki/metadata.md

 :::caution

-When calling `call.flushInitialMetadata` in server streaming calls in handler, it is guaranteed that all middlewares "opening blocks" (before awaiting `next`) were called, but not necessarily the "closing blocks".
+When calling `call.flushInitialMetadata` in server streaming calls in a handler, it is guaranteed that all middlewares "opening blocks" (before awaiting `next`) were called, but not necessarily the "closing blocks".
 Meaning if you set metadata in middleware after awaiting `next` and flush metadata in handler for server streaming calls without delaying execution, they will be probably send before the middleware sets them.

 :::

-If an error occurs and the handler fails, existing metadata are send and received as if the call succeeded.
+If an error occurs and the handler fails, existing metadata are sent and received as if the call succeeded.

 ## Trailing metadata